 Point Bonita Lighthouse

-Once you cross the bridge, turn left to follow Conzelman Road along the coast.
+Once you cross the bridge, follow Conzelman Road as it curves along the coast.
 This hilly scenic route offers some of the most beautiful views of the Golden Gate Bridge and San Francisco.

 Constructed in 1855, shortly after the lighthouse on Alcatraz Island, the Point Bonita Lighthouse was the second lighthouse on the Pacific Coast and the last manned lighthouse on the California coast.
 Perched at the end of a sliver of land parallel to the Golden Gate Bridge, this hidden gem is only open a few hours a week.
 So, you’ll need to plan ahead in order to walk through the hand-dug tunnel and across the only suspension bridge in the United States leading to a lighthouse.